Haydamak: Later rebellions

-The last flare-up of the Haydamak violence occurred in 1830s, during the Ustym Karmaliuk rebellion.
-This final chapter of Haydamaka history was unique in large part due to the support the rebellion enjoyed not only among the peasantry, but also among the Poles and the Jews marginalized and rendered destitute by the Russian Empire.
+Separate haidamak squads continued their activities during the later part of the 18th century in the Right and Left Banks, as well as in Sloboda Ukraine, but their numbers and scope of activities never exceeded those reached during the rebellions of 1730-1760s.
+The last flare-up of the haidamak violence occurred in 1830s, during the Ustym Karmaliuk rebellion.
+This final chapter of haidamak history was unique in large part due to the support the rebellion enjoyed not only among the peasantry, but also among the Poles and the Jews, who were marginalized and rendered destitute by the Russian Empire.